sara-sabr/ITStrategy/presentations/en/SLF.md

 - 21 DevOps capabilities (DORA), including job satisfaction
 - Adoption of Open Source, as a philosophy
 - Empowering employees
-- Automation to allow staff in focusing on meaningful work
+- Automation to allow staff to focus on meaningful work

 Link to [Strategy Map](https://sara-sabr.github.io/ITStrategy/strategy-summary.html)